There are many reasons to join our team.

 WE BELIEVE IN DIVERSITY & INCLUSION

 We recognize that conservation of biological diversity is best advanced by the leadership and contributions of men and women of diverse backgrounds, beliefs and cultures.
-The Nature Conservancy is working to make a lasting difference around the world in 79 countries and territories, and we have a globally diverse workforce of over 3,500 committed and talented staff based or working in all 50 states in the United States and in offices around the world.
+The Nature Conservancy is working to make a lasting difference around the world in more than 70 countries and territories, and we have a globally diverse workforce of over 3,500 committed and talented staff based or working in all 50 states in the United States and in offices around the world.
 We are committed to our diversity and inclusion principles and value a blend of perspectives and viewpoints, because we know that having a diverse workforce, which is representative of the global population, is essential to achieving our mission.

 We sponsor Employee Resources Groups which are instrumental in providing resources, tools and access to a community of peers and allies.
 Currently, we have: